20 Tips To Make Flying Easier For People With Back Pain

 And don't be afraid to fidget!

-Because even these small movements work to keep your muscles active and minimise the risk of developing deep vein thrombosis during a long flight.
+Because even these small movements work to keep your muscles active and can also minimise the risk of developing deep vein thrombosis during a long flight.

-During your flight your back muscles can become stiff, sore and tight which can leave you in a lot of pain and discomfort.
+During a flight your back muscles can become stiff, sore and tight, which can leave you in a lot of pain and discomfort.